Samuel-Alexander/FinTech_Group6/README.md

 ![Alt Text](https://picpedia.org/finance/images/stock-options.jpg)

-# FinTech_Group6
-Repo For Project 1

 ## Option Metrics as Predictors of Equity Prices

-## Group Members
+## Contributors
 * Nestor Aviles
 * Val Shulyak
 * Will Hua
 * Sam Remy

-## Project Description: attempt to predict future prices/performance of securities based upon specific metrics of 90-day, at-the-money options.
-E.g. premium, volume, put/call ratios, and open interest.
+## Project Description: visualizing the relationship between options and the stock market.

 ## Questions to Answer:
 * Can 90-day at-the-money options prices accurately and reliably predict the movement (magnitude and direction) of stock prices?